OSGeo/OSGeoLive-doc/doc/quickstart/leaflet_quickstart.rst

 Note that setView call also returns the map object - most Leaflet methods act like this when they don't return an explicit value, which allows convenient jQuery-like method chaining.

-Next we'll add a tile layer to add to our map.
+Next we'll add a tile layer to our map.
 In this case we will be using the tile images provided by TileStache on the live dvd.
 Note that using nicer background maps such as openstreetmap will result in a much better user experience.

 Creating a tile layer usually involves setting the URL template for the tile images, the attribution text and the maximum zoom level of the layer: